-The Group has complied with all laws and regulations related to remuneration and dismissal, recruitment and promotion, working hours, holidays, equal opportunities, diversity, anti-discrimination and other benefits and benefits, including but not limited to the Company Law of the People's Republic of China, the Contract Law of the People's Republic of China, the Labor Contract Law of the People's Republic of China, the Social Insurance Law of the People's Republic of China, Labor Safeguards Regulations, and Hong Kong Companies Ordinance, Mandatory Provident Fund Schemes Ordinance, Regulations on Minimum Wages, Regulations on Privacy of Personal Data.
+The Group has complied with all laws and regulations related to remuneration and dismissal, recruitment and promotion, working hours, holidays, equal opportunities, diversity, anti-discrimination and other benefits and benefits, including but not limited to the Company Law of the People's Republic of China, the Contract Law of the People's Republic of China, the Labor Contract Law of the People's Republic of China, the Social Insurance Law of the People's Republic of China, the Social Ordinance, Mandatory Provident Fund Schemes Ordinance, Regulations on Minimum Wages, Regulations on Privacy of Personal Data.
 During the Year, the Group did not identify any non-compliance of local relevant employment laws and regulations that have a significant impact on the Group.

-As at 31 December 2023, all employees of the Group are full-time employees, and the Group had a total of 504 (2022: 376) employees with the following breakdown:
+As at 31 December 2024, all employees of the Group are full-time employees, and the Group had a total of 514 (2023: 504) employees with the following breakdown: